szytko/has_friends/README.markdown

 **ATTENTION:** This is a new simpler implementation.
 If you want to use the previous version, get the 1.0 tag.

+NOTE: You should have a User model.
+You should also have a `friends_count` column on your model.
+Otherwise, this won't work!
+You can add as following:

+`script/generate migration add_friends_count_to_user friends_count:integer`

+	class CreateFriendships < ActiveRecord::Migration
+	  def self.up
+	    add_column :users, :friends_count, :integer, :default => 0, :null => false
+	  end

+	  def self.down
+	    remove_column :users, :friends_count
+	  end
+	end

 Instalation
 -----------